jimbog/rails-blogger/README.md

 it to our Gemfile.
 The Gemfile is a file that sits at the top level of your application directory structure and lists all of the dependencies and libraries that your code uses.
-Update your Gemfile by adding `gem 'zurb-foundation'` so it looks like:
+Update your Gemfile by adding `gem 'foundation-rails'` so it looks like:

 ```ruby